La Guancha: A Fun Weekend Spot for the Whole Family

 It is a lively, fun atmosphere.
 You can pass the time people-watching and maybe break out into dance if the mood strikes you.

 The food and drinks are not the only fun.
-You can just walk the boardwalk, getting your exercise while enjoying the view.
+You can just walk the area, getting your exercise while enjoying the view.
 One of the most fun parts of La Guancha was feeding the tarpon, and taking photos with the pelicans perched on the railing.

 The tarpon will gather along the eastern end of the boardwalk anytime people stop at the railing.
 It’s no surprise that they are looking for food.
 They will eat almost anything (french fries, bread), but, if you want to, you can head to the Fisherman’s Club at the end of the boardwalk where you can buy small fish to feed the tarpon.
 The pelicans also take advantage of the people and will sit on the railing, waiting for some scraps.
 We got some great photos!

-Take a Boat Ride, Go to the Playground, or Walk on the Beach
+Go to the Playground, or Walk on the Beach

 In the eastern corner of the parking lot, there is a playground for the kids with lots of fun equipment to swing, slide, and climb on.
 Farther to the east (between the road and the beach) there is some nice exercise equipment for the whole family to use if you want to burn off a few calories!